oci-landing-zones/terraform-oci-modules-iam/policies/README.md

 ##### Putting it Together - A Real Example

-As an example, assume the following tags are assigned to the *vision-network-cmp* compartment:
+As an example, assume the following metadata is associated with the *vision-network-cmp* compartment:

 ![Tagged Compartment](images/tagged-compartment.PNG)

-- *cislz-cmp-type: network*: the value communicates this compartment is about *network* resource types, hence network policy statements should be pulled from the template.
+- *cislz-cmp-type: "network"*: the value communicates this compartment is about *network* resource types, hence network policy statements should be pulled from the template.
-- *cislz-consumer-groups-network: vision-network-admin-group*: the value communicates the group name that effectively manages compartment resources, because the tag name *\<suffix\>* matches *cislz-cmp-type* value, per table above.
+- *cislz-consumer-groups-network: "vision-network-admin-group"*: the value communicates the group name that effectively manages compartment resources, because the tag name *\<suffix\>* matches *cislz-cmp-type* value, per table above.
-- *cislz-consumer-groups-security: vision-security-admin-group*: the value communicates the group name that consumes compartment resources from a *security* admin perspective.
+- *cislz-consumer-groups-security: "vision-security-admin-group"*: the value communicates the group name that consumes compartment resources from a *security* admin perspective.
-- *cislz-consumer-groups-application: vision-app-admin-group*: the value communicates the group name that consumes compartment resources from an *application* admin perspective.
+- *cislz-consumer-groups-application: "vision-app-admin-group"*: the value communicates the group name that consumes compartment resources from an *application* admin perspective.
-- *cislz-consumer-groups-database: vision-database-admin-group*: the value communicates the group name that consumes compartment resources from a *database* admin perspective.
+- *cislz-consumer-groups-database: "vision-database-admin-group"*: the value communicates the group name that consumes compartment resources from a *database* admin perspective.
-- *cislz-consumer-groups-storage: vision-storage-admin-group*: the value communicates the group name that consumes compartment resources from a *storage* admin perspective.
+- *cislz-consumer-groups-storage: "vision-storage-admin-group"*: the value communicates the group name that consumes compartment resources from a *storage* admin perspective.
-- *cislz-consumer-groups-exainfra: vision-exainfra-admin-group*: the value communicates the group name that consumes compartment resources from an *exainfra* (Exadata Cloud Service Infrastructure) admin perspective.
+- *cislz-consumer-groups-exainfra: "vision-exainfra-admin-group"*: the value communicates the group name that consumes compartment resources from an *exainfra* (Exadata Cloud Service Infrastructure) admin perspective.

-Per applied tags the module attaches the following policy to *vision-network-cmp* compartment:
+Per defined metadata, the module attaches the following policy to *vision-network-cmp* compartment:

 ```
 allow group vision-network-admin-group to read all-resources in compartment vision-network-cmp